 History of the Blackstone Legal Fellowship

-In his Commentaries of the Laws of England, Blackstone wrote, “when the Supreme Being formed the universe, and created matter out of nothing, he impressed certain principles upon that matter, from which it can never depart, and without which it would cease to be.”
+At the heart of that vision was a belief that law is never neutral.
+It either reflects a moral vision of the human person, or it obscures one.
+For Alan, protecting God-given freedoms was not merely a legal objective, but a moral calling.
+That conviction found its natural expression in the Fellowship’s namesake, Sir William Blackstone.
+In his Commentaries on the Laws of England, Blackstone articulated a vision of law grounded in creation itself.
+He wrote that “when the Supreme Being formed the universe, and created matter out of nothing, he impressed certain principles upon that matter, from which it can never depart, and without which it would cease to be.”
 He went on to write, “the first and primary end of human laws is to maintain . . . these absolute [i.e., God-given] rights of individuals.”
+These ideas shaped the American legal tradition and, in turn, the foundations of the United States Constitution.

 The Blackstone Legal Fellowship summer program